 Have you contacted the chair of the Board/Commission to determine the time commitment involved?
-YES 🖌 NO 🔄 Would you be able to commit to attending all meetings?
-YES 🖌 NO 🗌 Reasons for wishing to serve: Portsmouth's open spaces are increasingly valuable as development continues in the city.
+YES NO Would you be able to commit to attending all meetings?
+YES V NO Reasons for wishing to serve: Portsmouth's open spaces are increasingly valuable as development continues in the city.
 I believe that it is possible for awareness of and connections to these open spaces to be made with thoughtful development.
 My perspective as an architect will contribute this balance in priority.
 I am also curious about potential partnerships this commission could foster with City departments and outside organizations to increase stewardship and place-based educational opportunities, particularly for Portsmouth's youngest residents.

-Please list any organizations, groups, or other committees you are involved in:

-Please list two character references not related to you or city staff members: (Portsmouth references preferred)

-1) Brian Murphy Portsmouth NH 917-945-1000

-2) Lauren Dow Eliot ME 617-750-8705

-- 1. This application is for consideration and does not mean you will necessarily be appointed to this Board/Commission; and - 2.
-The Mayor will review your application, may contact you, check your references, and determine any potential conflict of interests; and - 3.
-This application may be forwarded to the City Council for consideration at the Mayor's discretion; and - 4.
-If this application is forwarded to the City Council, they may consider the application and vote on it at the next scheduled meeting. - 5.
-Application will be kept on file for one year from date of receipt.
+Please list any organizations, groups, or other committees you are involved in: Please list two character references not related to you or city staff members: (Portsmouth references preferred) 1) Brian Murphy Portsmouth NH 917-945-1000 Name, address, telephone number Lauren Dow Eliot ME 617-750-8705 Name, address, telephone number BY SUBMITTING THIS APPLICATION YOU UNDERSTAND THAT: 1.
+This application is for consideration and does not mean you will necessarily be appointed to this Board/Commission; and The Mayor will review your application, may contact you, check your references, and determine any potential conflict of interests; and This application may be forwarded to the City Council for consideration at the Mayor's discretion; and 4.
+If this application is forwarded to the City Council, they may consider the application and vote on it at the next scheduled meeting.
+5. Application will be kept on file for one year from date of receipt.
+Signature: Date: 5/30/2023 If you do not receive the appointment you are requesting, would you be interested in serving on another board or commission?
+Yes No× Please submit application to the City Clerks Office, 1 Junkins Avenue, Portsmouth, NH 03801

-Date: 5/30/2023

-If you do not receive the appointment you are requesting, would you be interested in serving on another board or commission?
-Yes No×

-Please submit application to the City Clerks Office, 1 Junkins Avenue, Portsmouth, NH 03801 6/27/2012
+Please submit application to the City Clerks Office, 1 Junkins Avenue, Portsmouth, NH US80 6/27/2012